dbast/python-template/README.md

 Yet another Python template to start python projects.

-Integrates: pytest, pylint, coverage, pymock
+Integrates: pytest, pylint, coverage, pymock, versioneer, editorconfig

 Does not use tox, instead virtualenv and later conda are used.